Errorsprngtrap/Ulc_Retro/Moveset/SansTeam/New Pacifist Sans.md

 2. [ ] strong smash : sans stop sign now send a few snowball around where he slammed
 3. [ ] Unphased and prepared : ketchup have now 5 use and bone rising doesn't stun anymore
 4. [ ] Reloading : every 1:30 minutes sans get back a new ketchup recharge giving you + 1 use
+5. [ ] Not Joking Around :
+       Trombonic his replace by BoneBomb :
+       A warning will appear where clicked then after a few sec an explosion of bone will come from the warning trow away his replaced by a bonezone : this bonezone can be combined with stop slam to launch all the bone in the air Think fast : The bone his now bigger and a tad faster Ketchup loose its blast mode but its cd his lowered

 ### ***Skin :***
 1. [ ]
 __________________________________________________________________________